xojw/GitDownder/README.md

-# GitDownder
+# GitDownder.

-a simple python script that can download Github subfolders
+a simple python script that can download Github subfolders.